 Projects

-Here is everything that I've done over the past few years.
+Here is everything that I've done over the past few years for fun, learning, and work

 Eeek!

-I'm slowly updating this projects page to display more of the more modern things that I've worked on lately.
+I've neglected this project page for a long time, so I'm slowly updating it display more of the more modern things that I've worked on lately.

-So please keep in mind that these projects are old.
+So please keep in mind that some of these projects are old.
 Very old.

 Bandit Revolvers (2009 – 2011)